 You may enter this phase through some big awakening or through a metaphorical death-type experience.
 This death-type experience is where you surrender, even if the surrender occurs because you are forced to do so and have no choice in the matter.
 Alternatively, you may suddenly realize that it has been days and weeks and your deep sense of connected stillness has not left you and no big experience happened.
 It can be all of these.
 There is no fixed way.

 Initially you will start to notice that the practices you used to enter Presence no longer work.
 This is because as soon as you wanted to notice your Presence, it was there in an instant.
 At some stage you will wonder: is this just an extended good phase like you had in the non-abiding phase?
 Yet something will seem different.

 The old practices will not deepen your connection and you will eventually give up trying as what is, is.
-When this realisation hits your personality structure (probably in the first 1 to 3 months), it may panic as the thing you have been seeking and working towards for so long is now a fact.
+When this realization hits your personality structure (probably in the first 1 to 3 months), it may cause panic, as the thing you have been seeking and working towards, for so long, is now a fact.
 This will require a massive internal re-structure as prior to this all your effort and life goals may have revolved around this ‘attainment’.

 So what is next will be the big question.
 This can also be unsettling, even in the stillness, as you are now like a rudderless boat in the still pond of existence.

 This can be a time of shedding the old spiritual teachings you used in your search.
 You will now know through direct experience that most, if not all, teachings only point to what you now experience.
 You will also see in glaring obvious fashion the falseness found in aspects of the different teachings.